 - 49% of recruiters see a cover letter as a factor that’ll make them pay more attention to your application.
 That’s the second-best way to boost your chances after a properly targeted resume.

-- 45% of recruiters say not having a cover letter will get your resume rejected.
+- 45% of recruiters say not having a cover letter will get your resume rejected, according to our hr statistics piece.

 - Resume cover letters need to be a quick introduction to your skills and achievements.
 Nearly 70% of employers are looking for a half-page or less and 70% of employers spend less than five minutes reviewing a job application.